leancodepl/corelibrary/docs/cqrs/query/index.md

 }
 ```

+!!!
+Remarks note
+    - There's also non-generic `IQuery` interface but it shouldn't be used directly.
+    - We use a `List` instead of a `IList` or `IReadOnlyList` because of the DTO constraint. `List` is more DTO-ish than any interface.

 ## Naming conventions

 Queries are designed to retrieve information without altering the system's state.
 To maintain a clear and consistent naming convention, queries should possess names that directly indicate the type of information being requested, including the namespace as part of the contract.
 An effective approach is to use descriptive nouns or noun phrases within the designated namespace, exemplified by names like: